showell/elm-py/articles/AboutDict.md

 ## Dict

-For those of you who have never looked at [Dict.elm](https://github.com/elm/core/blob/1.0.2/src/Dict.elm).
+[Dict.elm](https://github.com/elm/core/blob/1.0.2/src/Dict.elm).
-It is a really interesting piece of code.
+is a really interesting piece of code.
 In this article I do a deep dive on its implementation and discuss some other explorations related to Dict.